jonathanking/sidechainnet/README.md

 |  | X | Sidechain torsion angles | *L x 6* |   `ang`, subset `[6:12]` |
 |  | X | Sidechain coordinates | *L x 10 x 3* |  `crd`, subset `[4:14]` |

-⸸Currently unsupported in ProteinNet raw files and, therefore, unsupported in SidechainNet.
+<sup>⸸</sup>[Currently unsupported](https://github.com/aqlaboratory/proteinnet/issues/5) in ProteinNet and, therefore, unsupported in SidechainNet.

 *SidechainNet explicitly includes Oxygen atoms as part of the backbone coordinate data.

 ## Downloading SidechainNet

 For every existing ProteinNet dataset, a corresponding SidechainNet dataset has been created and can be downloaded on Box [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

-There are separate datasets for each available CASP competition (CASP 7-12) as well as each "thinning" of the data as described by ProteinNet (`30, 50, 70, 90, 95, 100`) which all contain the same data, but at varying levels of clustered-downsampling.
+There are separate datasets for each available CASP competition (CASP 7-12) as well as each "thinning" of the data as described by ProteinNet (`30, 50, 70, 90, 95, 100%`).
+A thinning represents the same dataset but has been clustered and downsampled to reduce its size.
+Thinnings marked as `100` contain the complete dataset.

+Files are named using the following convention: `casp{CASP_NUMBER}_{THINNING}.pkl`.

 ## Usage Examples